Avera-SV/Avera-SV/README.md

 ---

-## 💡 What I Do
+## 💡 What I Do + Fun Facts

 - 📊 Analyze messy data and turn it into clear decisions
 - 🧠 Build dashboards, reports, and machine learning models
+- 🎬 I come from a background in creative production (and found I also love to build stories with data.)
 - 🛠️ Tools I use: Python · SQL · Excel · Tableau · Google Sheets · scikit-learn
 - 🧹 Passionate about clean data, strong visuals, and repeatable processes
+- 👩🏻‍🔬I enjoy participating in professional events, particularly those organized by the Women in Data Science community.
+- 🧘 I’m happiest when I’m outdoors or recharging in nature.
+- 🍫 I have a major weakness for dark chocolate and cozy coffee shops.
+- 🐶 I have a fluffy dog who’s basically my emotional support team.
+- 🧳 Manifesting a future where I live, work, and travel globally!

 ---